lorenzoc25/rudis/readme.md

 Any other types of commands will be responded with an empty json object

 ## Todo
-- support post request with json as arguments (multiple kv pairs)
 - more cli options
 - set argument's TTL
 - general purpose client, and build http interface on top of that